| Safe Haskell | Safe-Inferred |

 Generation of random shrinkable, showable functions.

-To generate random values of type
+To generate random values of type ,

-you must have an instance Fun
+you must have an instance Fun a b.Function a

-A generator for values of type a
+A generator for values of type a.

 The third-party packages